 - FDA Safety Tip for laboratories on how workload should be calculated when using currently FDA-approved semi-automated gynecologic cytology screening devices; and

-To report a complaint about a laboratory, contact the appropriate State Agency that is found on the State Agency & Regional Office CLIA Contacts page located in the left-hand navigation pane in this section.
+To report a complaint about a laboratory, contact the appropriate State Agency (PDF) that is found on the State Agency & Regional Office CLIA Contacts page located in the left-hand navigation pane in this section.

 QUESTIONS ABOUT the CLIA PROGRAM

 - For Questions regarding a CLIA certificate or fees: If you have a question related to CLIA fees or payment, CMS-116 applications, demographic updates, certificate status or upgrades, and/or Laboratory Director changes, please call your local State agency for assistance.
 Select the State agency based on the physical location of the laboratory.
 The State agency maintains the certificate information for new and existing laboratory providers within their state.
 For a list of our State agency CLIA contacts (PDF), please visit our website at /Regulations-and-Guidance/Legislation/CLIA/Downloads/CLIASA.pdf (PDF)

 - All other questions about the CLIA program should be submitted to LabExcellence@cms.hhs.gov.